Scientific Name: Musophaga violacea

 Although they spend all their time in the trees, turacos are actually not very good fliers.
 Instead, they jump from tree to tree using their broad tails for balance.
 Turacos are medium to large sized birds endemic to Africa.
 They are social birds, living in large, noisy flocks that do not migrate.

-STATUS: Turacos are listed as Least Concern by the International Union for Conservation of Nature (IUCN); however, their numbers are declining.
+STATUS: There is no listing available for Violaceous Turacos by the International Union for Conservation of Nature (IUCN).

 HABITAT: Violaceous, or violet, turacos are found in the forest regions of western Africa.